Accessibility – Colors and Contrast

 Below are some quick tips to help ensure that the color and contrast on your content is accessible for all students:

-• Use your visual sense; if it’s difficult for your eyes to perceive, you find them struggling to focus or understand the words, then it’s probably not accessible.
+• Use your visual sense.
+If it’s difficult for your eyes to perceive, you find them struggling to focus or perceive the words, then it’s probably not accessible.
+But, even though you may not be able to perceive any issues, that doesn’t mean that they don’t exist.

 Simple Solutions